City of London School: Curriculum

 In 2019, The Daily Telegraph placed the school eighth in its League Tables of Independent School A-level results, with 81.2% of entries gaining A* or A grades at A-level.
 The Telegraph also placed it 6th for GCSE results, with 94.62% of papers graded 9-7 (A*-A in the old system).
 As of 2017 around 35 pupils took up places at Oxbridge each year.

 Pupils are required to take a minimum of ten GCSE subjects in the fourth and fifth form of which six, mathematics, English Language, English literature, biology, chemistry and physics are chosen for all students.
 Of the remaining four options, one must be a humanity and another a modern foreign language.
+Additionally, one GCSE subject may be dropped in favour of the Higher Project Qualification (HPQ) offered in design, computing and robotics lessons, the GCSE level equivalent of the Extended Project Qualification (EPQ).
 Additional subjects and qualifications are taken by some students.
 In 2007 the school also started offering IGCSE in some subjects.

-In the sixth form, boys take four subjects at A-Level.
-Subjects on offer include Geography, History and Politics, Economics, Mathematics, Language and Literature, Music, Modern Languages, Chemistry, Biology, Physics, Drama and Theatre, Classical Languages/Studies, Design and Visual Arts, Religious Education, Information Technology and Physical Education.
+In the sixth form, boys take either three or four subjects at A-level, or three subjects and an Extended Project Qualification (EPQ).
+Subjects on offer include Geography, History and Politics, Economics, Mathematics, Language and Literature, Music, Modern Languages, Chemistry, Biology, Physics, Drama and Theatre, Classical Civilization, Latin & Greek, Design and Visual Arts, Religious Education, Information Technology and Physical Education.
 There is also a programme of PSHE, and games at all levels, and an ICT programme for the first and second forms.

 Extracurricular activities

 The school offers many extracurricular activities.
-These include over 50 clubs and societies including a Model United Nations, public speaking and debating society which frequently participates in international competitions, and the Square Mile Club which in the past has attracted notable speakers such as Sir Trevor Macdonald, Brian Paddick, Sir David Pepper and Ian Livingston.
+These include over 50 clubs and societies including a Model United Nations, public speaking and debating society which frequently participates in international competitions; the Square Mile Club, which in the past has attracted notable speakers such as Sir Trevor Macdonald, Brian Paddick, Sir David Pepper and Ian Livingston; and even a student-founded Star Wars Society.
 Boys themselves can create and manage clubs, with school funding available for activities.
 There are also trips, opportunities to carry out community service and a Combined Cadet Force.
 The school also gives boys the opportunity to receive instrumental tuition as well as join music groups including orchestras and choirs.
 The school also offers sports including football, cricket, basketball, water polo, swimming, sailing, fencing, squash, badminton, fives, athletics, cross-country, judo, karate and indoor rowing.
 Most of these sports take place on school facilities.
 Sports such as sailing and climbing take place on non-school facilities.
 Boys also represent the school in competitions at varying levels.

 The school has a tradition of supporting a charity, chosen by the boys through a ballot, each academic year.
 The fundraising activities are coordinated by the boys and events take place throughout the year to raise money for the selected charity.
 An average of £50,000 is raised each year.
-The school also participates annually in the UKMT Team Maths Challenge and the Hans Woyda Maths Challenge, consistently finishing in the top ranks each year.